hashicorp/vault/website/source/api/secret/databases/index.html.md

 This endpoint creates or updates a static role definition.
 Static Roles are a 1-to-1 mapping of a Vault Role to a user in a database which are automatically rotated based on the configured `rotation_period`.
+Not all databases support Static Roles, please see the database-specific documentation.

 ~> This endpoint distinguishes between `create` and `update` ACL capabilities.